Tesla shares rise in busy trade ahead of S&P 500 debut

-(Reuters) -Shares of Tesla Inc rose to a record high on Friday on heavy volume, as investors geared up for the electric car maker’s much anticipated entrance into the benchmark S&P 500 index.
+(Reuters) -Shares of Tesla Inc rose to a record high on Friday in a frantic day of trading as investors geared up for the electric carmaker’s much anticipated entrance into the benchmark S&P 500 index.

 The company headed by billionaire Elon Musk on Monday will become the most valuable ever admitted to Wall Street’s main benchmark, accounting for over 1% of the index.
-The shares have surged over 60% since mid-November, when its debut in the S&P 500 was announced, and have soared some 700% so far in 2020.
+The shares have surged some 70% since mid-November, when its debut in the S&P 500 was announced, and have soared 700% so far in 2020.

 Tesla’s addition to the S&P 500 is forcing index-tracking funds to buy about $85 billion worth of the shares by the end of Friday’s session so that their portfolios reflect the index, according to S&P Dow Jones Indices.
 Those funds simultaneously have to sell other S&P 500 constituents’ shares worth the same amount.

-Turnover in Tesla shares hit $40 billion with two hours left in Friday’s session, with trading volume topping 60 million, according to Refinitiv data.

-Tesla’s inclusion may be a double-edged sword for index trackers, who are buying its volatile shares after a massive run-up this year.
+Tesla’s inclusion may be a double-edged sword for index trackers, who are buying its volatile shares after this year’s massive run-up.

 “Index-based funds will be paying a higher price than those that bought the stock when the entry date was announced, but will benefit as the fund better represents the U.S. large-cap universe,” said Todd Rosenbluth, head of ETF and mutual fund research at CFRA.
 “Tesla’s absence in the prominent index has been notable in 2020.”